aya-experience/citation/citation-backoffice/README.md

-# X-CMS / X-BACKOFFICE
+# Citation Backoffice

-A React application allowing websites content administrators to consult, structure and modify all the contents through the x-server GraphQL API.
+A React application allowing websites content administrators to consult, structure and modify all the contents through the citation-server GraphQL API.

 ## Tooling